alanef/clean-and-simple-contact-form-by-meg-nicholas/src/readme.txt

 * Exclude consent message from email if disabled
 * Fixed spacing and line breaks in email template
 * Fixed minor issues on settings page
+* Added consent & email to copy email if requested
+* Set copy email headers to text

 = 4.7.5 =
 * correct a couple of text domain issues introduced at 4.7.2